CaioFrancisco/YTSubConverter/README.md

 <details>
 <summary>mitmproxy</summary>
 Before you start, do note that the "mitm" in mitmproxy stands for "Man In The Middle".
 It's a common digital security attack that involves putting a third-party between your computer and the internet.
 That third-party will then intercept the communication and compromise it in a way that it can easily listen in on what you're doing.
-This is essentially what it's doing, in an environment controlled by you.
+This is essentially what mitmproxy doing, in an environment controlled by you.
 This explanation is provided so you don't freak out when your browser says you're getting hacked.

-And you might also want to use a different **browser** profile for subtitles, as you might change multiple sensitive settings that you'll have to switch back once you're done doing subtitle previews.
+And you might also want to use a different **browser** profile for subtitles, as you'll change multiple sensitive settings that you'll have to switch back once you're done previewing subtitles.

 * Download and install [mitmproxy](https://mitmproxy.org/).
-If on Linux, install it thorugh your package manager if it has a mitmproxy package.
+If you're on Linux, install it through your package manager if it has the package.
 If on Windows, there's a portable version if you don't want to install it.
-* Download the [script](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/mitmproxy_script.py) and place it in an easily accessible folder, like the folder you put YTSubConverter in.
-The script will do most of the magic.
+* Download the [script](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/mitmproxy_script.py) and place it in an easily accessible folder, like the folder you put YTSubConverter in or Documents.
 * Open your terminal (On Windows, press Win+R, type "cmd" then Enter), type in "mitmdump", and press enter.
 It should tell you it's listening to the port 8080.
 Don't worry if it's on a different port, just replace 8080 with that port in the next steps.
 * Open your browser, access it's settings and set it to use a proxy.
 Manually configure it to use "127.0.0.1:8080" for both HTTP and HTTPS.
 At this point, any decent browser will not let you access any website without seeing a big spooky security warning about an MITM attack.
 That's good, that means your browser wants you safe.
 * Access "http://mitm.it" in that same browser, it will have a list of digital certificates for you to install and the proceedure to install each.
 Install the necessary ones accordingly, usually just the one for your OS and the one for Firefox if you use it.
 Do note that your browser might adopt a "certificate pinning" technique to combat against an MITM attack, and you'll have to disable it to use the proxy.
 This is usually done by accessing the developer settings in your browser and disabling the setting (for example, accessing `about:config` on Firefox and setting `security.cert_pinning.enforcement_level` to 0.)
 Once that's done, you'll be able to access any website normally again, and the terminal window you opened previously will be thriving with logs of what your browser is accessing.